iriscouch/browserid_couchdb/README.md

 ## So Simple

 First, for security reasons, BrowserID is disabled by default.
-Go to Futon's *Configuration* section.
-Look for *BrowserID* and change *enabled* to `true`.
+Go to Futon's *Configuration* page.
+Look for the *browserid* section, and change the *enabled* option to `true`.

 Good.
 Put this in your Couch app.